5 ways to save money on audiobooks

 Even better, many libraries now let you check out audiobooks online and download them to your phone or tablet for listening on the go.
 You may also have the option of burning a book to CDs, which effectively gives you a permanent copy after the loan period has expired.

 My library, for example, supports two different apps that both offer digital-audiobook loans: Hoopla Digital and Libby (formerly OverDrive).
-As with physical media, the selection can be limited -- but I've found popular and noteworthy titles like "Lincoln in the Bardo" and "The Nightingale."
+As with physical media, the selection can be limited -- but I've found popular and noteworthy titles such as "Lincoln in the Bardo" and "The Nightingale."
 (Your mileage may vary.)

 Needless to say, the library should be your first stop if there's a particular book you want to hear -- because why buy when you can borrow?